Will Gilbey

-William Gilbey is a British screenwriter.
+William Gilbey (born 1979) is a British screenwriter.

 Gilbey works frequently with his brother, film director Julian Gilbey, and is best known for such films as Reckoning Day, Rollin' With The Nines, Rise of the Footsoldier, Doghouse and A Lonely Place to Die.

 In 2013 he co-wrote the international thriller Plastic with Julian Gilbey and Chris Howard.

 Personal life

 His great-grandfather was British actor Nigel Bruce.